Policy Name: Copyright Infringement Notice and Takedown Pursuant to the Digital Millennium Copyright Act

 The Digital Millennium Copyright Act (DMCA) was developed to help protect copyrighted material from being copied and shared digitally.
 The DMCA limits the liability of entities, such as OCC, for certain copyright infringement liability if various procedures are followed.
 OCC respects the rights of copyright holders and will implement and maintain appropriate policies, procedures, and guidelines to support these rights without infringing on the legal use, by individuals, of those materials.
 Legal use can occur by various means, including, but is not limited to, ownership, license or permission, and fair use under the US Copyright Act.

-To help prevent copyright violations, use of Peer-to-Peer (P2P) protocols, often called file sharing software, is prohibited on college PC’s and the college network.
-The use of P2P programs to download, listen to, share and/or create music files that are copyrighted is in violation of the DMCA, which is a felony offense under New York State and Federal Law.
+To help prevent copyright violations, use of Peer-to-Peer (P2P) protocols, often called file sharing software, is prohibited on college and personally owned computing devices that are connected to the college network.
+The use of P2P programs to download, listen to, share and/or create any files that are copyrighted such as; music, video and movie files is in violation of the DMCA, which is a felony offense under New York State and Federal Law.
 This Policy also minimizes the risk to college PCs and the network from unwanted software and excessive bandwidth use.
 Any legitimate use of P2P protocols should be requested via the OCC Help Desk.

 By adopting this Policy and taking advantage of the liability protection provisions of the DMCA, OCC and the State University of New York and its member institutions do not waive any sovereign immunity or immunity under the Eleventh Amendment to the United States Constitution.